alexanderjt3/techgear/docs/slides.md

 # 5️⃣ HomePage - Server Info

-Landing page with server information
+This is your server's front door - a simple landing page that shows what's available.
+It lists your widgets with links to preview pages, displays the MCP endpoint URL, and provides helpful information for developers.
+It's not required for functionality, but makes your server much more user-friendly to explore.

 <style>
 pre, code, .shiki {
-  font-size: 0.6rem !important;
+  font-size: 0.55rem !important;
   line-height: 1.4 !important;
 }
 </style>